KoatKoetl/Music-Website/README.md

 # Favorite Music Website
-<big><p>This website contain my favorite music. <br> It is simple no-backend website.
-The purpose of creating this project is to show my skills in React, TailwindCSS frameworks. <br>
+<big><p>This website is a order from a customer that wanted to create a simple website to store his music + maybe upgrage it. <br> It is simple no-backend website.
+I created it as a first model to show how it could look. <br>
 The Project contain only 2 sections of music and does't have multiple pages.
 I used the RapidAPI and DeezerAPI to get some data for the website.
 Also I used a little bit of shadcn/UI kit.<br>
-The site may look weak from a design standpoint, but I'm not a professional designer and spent my time learning programming.
+The design is not the final version, but my client had to change his ideas due to financial issues, so the project stayed that way.
 </p>
 </big>